 Aug.
-24 (UPI) -- A jury has found a Florida man guilty of manslaughter after he initially used the state's "stand your ground' law as his defense for fatal shooting last summer.
+24 (UPI) -- A jury has found a Florida man guilty of manslaughter after he initially used the state's "stand your ground" law as his defense for a fatal shooting last summer.

-The jury found Michael Drejka guilty Friday night of manslaughter in the fatal shooting of Markeis McGlockton last summer in Clearwater, Florida during a quarrel over a handicapped-accessible parking spot.
+The jury found Michael Drejka guilty Friday night of manslaughter in the fatal shooting of Markeis McGlockton last summer in Clearwater, Fla., during a quarrel over a handicap-accessible parking spot.

 Drejka could face up to 30 years in prison.

 The judge set a sentencing date of Oct.
 10.

 The incident occurred July 19, 2018, outside a Circle A Food Store after Drejka confronted McGlockton's girlfriend, Britany Jacobs, over being parked with her two children in a handicap-accessible spot.
 McGlockton came out of the store and pushed Drejka to the ground.